vivaria/edisonrul.ing/docs/source/cards/offering-to-the-snake-deity.md

-# OFFERING TO THE SNAKE DEITY
+# Offering To The Snake Deity

 *   "Offering to the Snake Deity" targets 1 Reptile-Type monster you control and 2 cards your opponent controls.
 *   If an effect chained to "Offering to the Snake Deity" removes 1 of the targeted cards from the field, "Offering to the Snake Deity"'s effect disappears.